• 651-558-2200

 • if multiple teams still tied, coin flips

 Every team has a postseason.
-At the end of the regular season, the top 8 teams in the standings play in a bracketed playoff to determine the league champion.
+At the end of the regular season, the top 8 teams in the league standings play in a bracketed playoff to determine the league champion.

 The other 6 teams continue to play in round robin friendlies.